CMorrison82z/Class/README.md

 # ClassCreate
- Simple implementation of OOP in LUA
+ Simple implementation of OOP in LUA for use in Roblox